JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 7. THE “DAY OF RECKONING” WAS PUT OFF DUE TO SONY’S HELP

-The day when the $200 mln. loan was to be repaid to Fortress Investment Group was December 21, 2005 or only several months after the end of the 2005 trial, so we can very well imagine Michael Jackson’s emotional state at the time.
+The day when the $200 mln. loan was to be repaid to Fortress Investment Group was December 21, 2005 which was only several months after the end of the 2005 trial, so we can very well imagine Michael Jackson’s emotional state at the time.
 If Michael did not pay it off he was to lose his share in the Sony/ATV joint venture which served as collateral for those millions.

 From the article below we get a confirmation that Fortress also owned the second Michael Jackson’s loan, backed by his Mijac catalog, but as per December 2005 the loan for at least that catalog was not yet due.